bobtherobot/myfs/README.md

 |__delimiter__ | Platform environment $PATH delimiter.
 |__du__ | Access to the underlaying directory utility class for access to additional methods that are not so common.
 |__fu__ | Access to the underlaying file utility class for access to additional methods that are not so common.
-|__path__ | Access to the underlaying path utility class for access to additional methods that are not so common.
+|__path__ | Essentially the same as Node's built-in path, but has a few extras and unified cross-platform'd.
+This provides access to the underlaying path utility class for access to additional methods that are not so common.

 #### Methods

-NOTE: We're not including arguments because including the params here makes things visually complicated.
-See the DOCs folder for details.
+NOTE: See the DOCs folder for details.
 This is just a quick reference.

 ##### File & Folder stuff